Port of New Orleans: Facility investment and terminal operations

 State, port, and private companies have invested nearly $1 billion in infrastructure and facilities at New Orleans, and another billion of investment is planned with private partnerships.

-Containerized Cargo
+Containerized cargo

 The Port of New Orleans is the only deep-water container port in Louisiana.
 It has an annual capacity of 840,000 TEU, with six gantry cranes to handle 10,000 TEU vessels.
 Four new 100-foot gauge gantry cranes were ordered spring/summer 2019 and are under construction.
 There are regular container-on-barge services and on-dock rail access with the Mississippi River Intermodal Terminal.
 The New Orleans Public Belt Railroad provides the port, partners and shippers with an on-dock intermodal advantage.

-Breakbulk Capabilities
+Breakbulk capabilities

-There are 13,511 feet of berthing space available at six dedicated breakbulk terminals, along with 1.6 million square feet of transit shed area for the temporary storage of breakbulk cargo, and the ability to discharge directly to/from barge.
-140,000-square-foot dockside cold storage facility is available at the Henry Clay Avenue Refrigerated Terminal.
+There are 13,511 ft of berthing space available at six dedicated breakbulk terminals, along with 1.6 e6sqft of transit shed area for the temporary storage of breakbulk cargo, and the ability to discharge directly to/from barge.
+A 140,000-square-foot dockside cold storage facility is available at the Henry Clay Avenue Refrigerated Terminal.